History

 The newly constructed St. Elizabeth Ann Seton Middle School opened on donated land near Hammond and 3-Mile Road

-Faith and Knowledge: The History of the Grand Traverse Area Catholic Schools, 2003
+Recommended reading: Faith and Knowledge: The History of the Grand Traverse Area Catholic Schools, 2003

 2016

-An outdoor, All School Mass is celebrated on the site of the new Immaculate Conception Elementary School, marking the start of the Our Faith, Our Future, Our Time capital campaign.
+An outdoor, All-School Mass is celebrated on the site of the new Immaculate Conception Elementary School, marking the start of the Our Faith, Our Future, Our Time capital campaign.

 2018